Secure attachment beats genetic disposition in ADHD

 The behavioral changes are mediated via the HPA axis (stress regulation axis).21

-In children with ADHD and the ADHD risk gene disposition DRD-4-7R, training parents in dealing with their children brought about an improvement of 27% on a symptom scale, while children with ADHD without this gene disposition achieved an improvement of only 12% from the same training of their parents.22
+In children with ADHD and the ADHD risk gene disposition DRD-4-7R, training parents in how to deal with their children resulted in an improvement of 27% on a symptom scale, while children with ADHD without this gene disposition achieved an improvement of only 12% from the same training of their parents.22

 It was also observed that children with a DRD-4-7R disposition developed a particularly sociable nature (compared to non-ADHD children) if their parents had provided them with a particularly sensitive parenting style.22